joanrod/ocr-vqgan/README.md

 ### Training OCR-VQGAN from scratch

 Create a new configuration for your model using a `config.yaml` file, or use one from the folder `configs`.
-Using these as `--base` will create new experiment directory using base configurations, to store checkpoints and configs.
+Using the config file with the argument `--base` will create new experiment directory using the defined base configuration, to store checkpoints and configs.

-You need to modify the `training_images_list_file` and `test_images_list_file` `inside the config.yaml` file (inside `data`), to point at the .txt files that contain paths to images:
+You need to modify the `training_images_list_file` and `test_images_list_file` inside the `config.yaml` file (inside `data`), to point at the .txt files that contain paths to images:
 ```yaml
 data:
   target: main.DataModuleFromConfig